 Screening for latent TB infection (LTBI) is done with TST or IGRA.
 Indications for testing include

 In the US, most children and other people without specific TB risk factors should not be tested to avoid false-positive reactions.

 A positive TST or IGRA test result (see Skin testing for criteria) suggests LTBI.
-Patients with a positive TST or IGRA result are evaluated for other risk factors and have a chest x-ray.
-Those with x-ray abnormalities suggesting TB require evaluation for active TB as above, including sputum examination and culture.
+Patients with a positive TST or IGRA result are evaluated for other clinical and epidemiologic risk factors and have a chest x-ray.
+Those with x-ray abnormalities suggesting TB require evaluation for active TB as above, including sputum examination by microscopy and culture.
 Updated guidelines for testing and treatment of LTBI are available at the Centers for Disease Control and Prevention (CDC) web site (www.cdc.gov).

 Some patients with remote TB exposure, BCG vaccination, or infection with nontuberculous mycobacteria may have a negative TST or IGRA; however, the TST itself may serve as an immune booster so that a subsequent test done as little as 1 wk or as much as several years later may be positive (booster reaction).
 Thus, in people who are tested regularly (eg, health care workers), the 2nd routine test will be positive, giving the false appearance of recent infection (and hence mandating further testing and treatment).
 If recurrent testing for LTBI is indicated, a 2nd TST should be done 1 to 4 wk after the first to identify a booster reaction (because conversion in that brief interval is highly unlikely).
 Subsequent TST is done and interpreted normally.